moksh07b/moksh07b/README.md

 - 👋 Hi, I’m @moksh07b
-- 👀 I’m interested in Computers and stuff
+- 👀 I’m interested in Computers and Arduino
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C#, Arduino and Front-End.

 <!---
 moksh07b/moksh07b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.